vvyage/wplaceplushmiku/README.md

-# A Project to put Miku on the map! 🇪🇪
+# A Project to put Miku in 🇪🇪!
 ## I made this page to show what I'm trying to paint, and I'd really appreciate your help — yes, yours!
 <img width="1280" height="720" alt="2Untitled" src="https://github.com/user-attachments/assets/609d6225-9eda-419f-bdfd-3f738954cd1c" />